umbertopicchini/umbertopicchini.github.io/_pages/about.md

   - /about.html
 ---

 This is the personal page of Umberto Picchini, an Associate Professor in Mathematical Statistics at the [Department of Mathematical Sciences](https://www.chalmers.se/en/departments/math/Pages/default.aspx) at Chalmers University of Technology and University of Gothenburg, Sweden.
 Here is <a href="https://www.chalmers.se/en/staff/Pages/picchini.aspx">my official university profile</a>.
+I am also a faculty member of the [Chalmers AI Research Centre](https://www.chalmers.se/en/centres/chair/Pages/default.aspx).

 Let's [get in touch](contact) to talk about statistical inference (especially **Bayesian**), **likelihood-free** methods for models with intractable likelihoods, and **Monte Carlo** statistical methods such as MCMC and sequential Monte Carlo, and the application of statistical inference in applied problems.